 Fragrance load is the percentage of fragrance oil in wax by weight.
 In practice, your real ceiling is the lower of the wax manufacturer’s maximum load and the fragrance supplier’s candle-use guidance for that oil.

-If you need the exact grams for one jar or a full batch, use the dedicated fragrance load calculator or the fuller explainer on fragrance load in candle making.
+If you need the exact grams for one jar or a full batch, use the fuller explainer on fragrance load in candle making.

 Flash point is the lab-tested temperature at which a fragrance oil’s vapour can ignite near an open flame.
 It is mainly a storage, handling, and shipping number, not a rule for choosing your candle mixing temperature.

 IFRA Category 12 is the product class used for candles, wax melts, and other non-skin-contact air-care products.
 IFRA guidance treats non-skin-contact products such as candles as Category 12, and the IFRA (International Fragrance Association) certificate tells you which use limit applies to that fragrance in that class.
-For the full certificate workflow, use IFRA Category 12 for candles.
+Exact certificate reading belongs on a dedicated IFRA workflow page rather than this overview.

 The Category 12 line on a certificate can show 100%, which means IFRA does not further restrict that fragrance for candles.
 It does not mean every wax can hold 100% fragrance, and it does not override the wax maker’s load limit or your burn testing.